-Species: The Warbling Vireo (Vireo gilvus) along with the Red-eyed Vireo are the most commonest vireos seen in North America.
-Recognized by its warbling melody, heard from up high in mostly deciduous trees, it is heard more often than seen.
-Similar in appearances to the Philadelphia Warbler, who has all the same features, but shows more yellow on its breast and flanks.
-Like other vireo species, its' main diet is insects.
+Species: The Warbling Vireo (Vireo gilvus) along with the Red-eyed Vireo are the most common vireos seen in North America.
+It is recognized by its warbling melody, heard from up high, in mostly deciduous trees.
+It is heard more often than seen.
+It is similar in appearance to the Philadelphia Vireo that has all the same features but shows more yellow on its breast and flanks.
+Similar to all the other vireo species, its main diet is insects,.

 Distinctions: The male and female are similar looking in appearance.
-Has large bill with a visible hook at end of upper bill, same identifying features seen in other vireos.
-Very plain in appearance, soft dull green or light brown body with a white breast, resembles warbler type birds, but has a stockier build.
-Soft green to light brown plumage, has white eye browlines, no wing bars, slightly yellow coloured flanks.
+It has a large bill with a visible hook at the end of the upper bill, same identifying features seen in other vireos.
+It is very plain in appearance, soft dull green or light brown body with a white breast, resembles warbler-type birds, but has a stockier build.
+Soft green to light brown plumage, white eye browlines, no wing bars and slightly yellow-coloured flanks.

-Voice: Warbling melody, easily recognized, sings from high up in mature deciduous trees, heard more often than seen.
+Voice: Warbling melody, easily recognized, sings from high up in mature deciduous trees and is heard more often than seen.

 Nesting: Three to five white eggs, speckled with brown or black spots.
 Suspended from a crotch on a branch high up in a mature tree, very similar to the Red-eyed Vireo's eggs.
 The nest is composed of strips of wood bark, plant fibres and other fine materials.